 3. Packaging Issues

 Chargebacks are assured on items not properly bagged (must be polybagged!) and/or improper carton taping.

 NEW UPDATE: In an effort to limit waste, Frustration-Free Packaging (FFP) requires items larger than 18" x 14" x 8" or 20 lbs. or more must be designed and certified as ready-to-ship.

 When shipping items to Amazon’s Fulfillment Center, vendors must correctly create and send an ASN from Vendor Central or through EDI, within the designated timeframe.
 Any error with the ASN will result in a chargeback.

 A chargeback will take place on any transported packages where failure to set up routing requests, or follow specified shipping and delivery fee polices occur.

-Learn how a Book Distributor brought their Amazon chargebacks to zero and kept them there!
-Download our Case Study PDF.
+Learn how a Book Distributor brought their Amazon chargebacks to zero and has kept them there with little-to-no interaction.
+Download our Case Study PDF below.